The Cure (song): Chart performance

 In the United States, "The Cure" debuted at its peak position of number 39 on the Billboard Hot 100, becoming Gaga's 20th top-forty entry on the chart.
 The charting was aided by the single entering the Digital Songs chart at number three, with sales of 79,000 copies according to Nielsen SoundScan.
 "The Cure" gradually fluctuated on the Hot 100, and remained on the chart for a total of 14 weeks.
 On the airplay charts monitored by Billboard, the track entered at number 39 on the Mainstream Top 40 chart.
 "The Cure" continued to move up the radio charts, reaching peak positions of number 20 on the Mainstream Top 40 and number 17 on the Adult Pop Songs charts.
 As of September 2017, it has sold 407,215 copies in the nation.
 The Recording Industry Association of America (RIAA) certified it platinum for selling over a million equivalent units in the country.
 On the Canadian Hot 100, "The Cure" debuted at number 49 on the chart, and reached a peak of number 33 in its fourth week.

 In the United Kingdom, "The Cure" sold 12,774 digital downloads and entered at number 4 on the UK Download Chart.
 It was also streamed 889,730 times, and combined the track entered the UK Singles Chart at number 23 (with a total of 18,705 equivalent units).
 The next week, it moved up to number 19 on the chart, selling another 20,978 equivalent units.
 In March 2019, it was certified Gold by the British Phonographic Industry (BPI) for selling over 400,000 units in the country.
 In Australia, the song debuted at number 17 on the ARIA Singles Chart and moved up to number 10 the next week.
 It was Gaga's first top 10 song in the country since "The Edge of Glory" reached number 2 in 2011.
-The Australian Recording Industry Association (ARIA) certified it Platinum for shipment of 70,000 copies.
+The Australian Recording Industry Association (ARIA) certified it triple platinum for shipment of 210,000 copies.